venkatreddysangita/venkatpublicrepo/README.md

 Followup Entity Access team template id needs to be updated on the cloud flow (Confidential Cases)

+Power Automate 'Followup Email Notification' - Since the trial instance cannot make a outlook connection, this is a draft power automate flow to be configured

 ### Assumptions and Key Points
 - OOB features are untouched like forms, views, sitemap etc. so that customization is done for the requirements only
 - The Solution needs to be tested by assigning the different security roles to users